bugfender/BugfenderSDK-iOS/README.md

 ## Configuring Bugfender

 ### 1. Setting the App Key
-First, import the `BugfenderSDK.h` file somewhere (you can add it to your `pch` file to have the functions available in the whole projct) in your project:
+First, import the `BugfenderSDK.h` file somewhere (you can add it to your `pch` file to have the functions available in the whole projct) in your project.
+If using Swift, add the following line to your Bridging Header:

 ```objective-c
 #import <BugfenderSDK/BugfenderSDK.h>